-The Crust Brothers played many shows in the Pacific Northwest (WA, OR), but only one of those were recorded into an album, called Marquee Mark (1998).
+The Crust Brothers played many shows in the Pacific Northwest (WA, OR), but only one of those were recorded into an underappreciated live album called “Marquee Mark” (1998).
 It was a show in benefit of the Wilderness Coalition, which the group promotes in-between songs throughout the album.
 The group stuck solely to covers, with Malkmus refusing to play any Pavement songs.
 Notably, “Summer Babe” was a highly requested song, but Malkmus says at the start of the show, “That’s not going to happen, we’re not playing “Summer Babe.”

-Their cover of “Bessie Smith,” also echoes the grooves and catchy riffs from Pavement’s 1997 album, Brighten the Corners, which came out months before this show.
+Their cover of “Bessie Smith,” also echoes the grooves and catchy riffs from Pavement’s 1997 album, “Brighten the Corners,” which came out months before this show.
 The ending guitar of “You Ain’t Goin’ Nowhere” also sounds like the ending of Pavement’s “Cut Your Hair.”
 Malkmus struggles vocally on the amusing “Yazoo Street Scandal,” where you can hear him trying to catch his breath between verses.
-However, Malkmus finishes one hell of a messy performance, where he nails his best white boy blues impression.
-“Lo and Behold” sounds like the band trying to make an old Bob Dylan song into Can, an experimental classic krautrock (German) band, that was influential to Malkmus.
+However, Malkmus finishes one hell of a messy performance, nailing his best white boy blues impression that is sometimes evident on past Pavement releases.
+“Lo and Behold” sounds like the band trying to make an old Bob Dylan song into a Malcom Mooney-era Can song.

 The band plays a lot of Dylan, but they deliver a blow to Dylan’s son’s group, the Wallflowers.
-Right after “Never Met a Man I Didn’t Like,” someone screams out from the crowd, “Wallflowers,” where a member from Silkworm responds with, “Yeah that’s not true, we’re not playing any fucking wallflowers songs tonight…fuck that shit.”
+Right after “Never Met a Man I Didn’t Like.”
+Someone screams out from the crowd, “Wallflowers,” where a member from Silkworm responds with, “Yeah that’s not true, we’re not playing any fucking wallflowers songs tonight…fuck that shit.”

 Out of the covers, the top one was their version of “Heard it Through the Grapevine.”
 Music critic Greil Marcus, even went onto call it “…the best version of the song ever played.”
-Even though the band sounded a bit sloppy throughout the show, this performance was surly their best; they actually sounded like a band rather than some friends screwing around jamming.
-Malkmus’ notable guitar work is heard throughout the performance, which is just as good as his guitar splashes from his performance of CCR’s “Sinister Purpose” from a 1999 episode of Later… with Jools Holland.
+Even though the band sounded a bit sloppy throughout this show, this performance was surely their best — they actually sounded like a band rather than some friends jamming out covers.
+Malkmus’ notable guitar work is heard throughout the performance, which is just as good as his guitar splashes from his performance of Creedence Clearwater Revival’s “Sinister Purpose” from a 1999 episode of “Later… with Jools Holland.”

-The band plays a distorted version of the epic “Tuesday’s Gone,” which features a distinct Malkmus guitar solo.
+Towards the end, the band plays a distorted version of the epic “Tuesday’s Gone,” which features a distinct Malkmus guitar solo.

 During the many jams from the show, you can hear the versatility from members, as they each switched instruments and lead vocals on tracks.
 At one point, Malkmus was drumming to Dylan’s “Lo and Behold.”

 The Crust Brothers played a few shows throughout the next couple of years.
-The band returned to the Crocodile Cafe on December 31, 2000, and covered Dylan’s “Spanish Harlem Incident,” which was released on Silkworm’s final 2006 EP, Chokes!.
+The band returned to the Crocodile Cafe on December 31, 2000, and covered Dylan’s “Spanish Harlem Incident,” which was released on Silkworm’s final 2006 EP “Chokes!”

-Least favorite tracks: “You Ain’t Goin’ Nowhere,” “Mrs. Henry”
+Ehh – “You Ain’t Goin’ Nowhere” and “Mrs. Henry”

-Listen to the Crust Brothers’ Marquee Mark here.
+Listen to the Crust Brothers’ “Marquee Mark” here.